Skip to content

 Twitter: Less is More

-Twitter's fast-paced environment works best with 1-2 well-chosen hashtags per tweet.
+Twitter's fast pace works best with 1-2 well-chosen hashtags per tweet.
 Focus on trending topics and industry conversations.

 TikTok: Trend-Driven Success

-TikTok's algorithm heavily weights hashtag relevance.
-Use 3-5 hashtags, mixing trending tags with niche descriptors.
-Monitor TikTok's Discover page for emerging trends in your industry.
+TikTok's algorithm weights hashtag relevance heavily.
+Use 3-5 hashtags.
+Mix trending tags with niche descriptors.
+Watch TikTok's Discover page for emerging trends in your industry.

 Research Tools and Techniques That Actually Work